• Skip to primary navigation

 Instructions

-• Meanwhile, combine warm water (*see note) with sugar and active dry yeast.
+• Meanwhile, combine warm 1 ½ cups water (*see note) with ¼ cup sugar and 1 packet active dry yeast.
 Mix until smooth and set aside for about 5 minutes, or until it turns frothy.

 • Generously coat a 9x13 baking pan with softened butter, oil, or non-stick cooking spray.
 Place your balls of dough in the greased pan and cover it with a warm, damp kitchen towel or plastic cling film (spray the cling film with non-stick spray as well).
 Let the dough rise until the dough balls are touching each other, usually about 10-15 minutes.

 • Preheat your oven to 400°F (205°C) and combine the egg wash ingredients in a small bowl.
-Mix the yolk and cream together just until smooth and well-combined.
+Mix the 1 large egg yolk and 1 tablespoon heavy cream together just until smooth and well combined.
 Brush the egg wash onto each roll and top with additional onion, if desired.

 • Bake in the center of the middle rack for 12-15 minutes or until golden brown.
 Then remove them from the oven and let the rolls cool slightly before serving.